 The printing and embroidering processes are vastly different.
 They produce an entirely different look, appearance and functionality and can sometimes only be used on particular garment types or materials.

 Embroidery involves using high-precision CNC machinery to stitch a garment thousands of times within a small space.
-This allows you to have a highly detailed design on your company workwear or business wear items.
+This allows you to have a highly detailed embroidered design on your company workwear or business wear items.